Samsung CR500 Series 27" Curved FHD Monitor vs ASUS ProArt Display PA278QV 27" WQHD Monitor

 Which one is better?

 The ASUS ProArt Display PA278QV 27" WQHD Monitor is the better buy for most people - its 2560 x 1440 resolution crushes the Samsung CR500 Series 27" Curved FHD Monitor's 1920 x 1080.
-That said, grab the Samsung if you want a curved display for a more immersive experience - it's a solid option for budget users.
+That said, grab the Samsung if you prefer a curved display for a more immersive viewing experience.

 Who should buy each?